List of Punisher supporting characters: William Rawlins

 William Rawlins is a fictional character in the Marvel Comics Universe.
-He first appeared in The Punisher vol. 4 #14 (Sept.
-2002), and was created by writer Garth Ennis and artist Steve Dillon.
+He first appeared in The Punisher vol. 7 #13 (Nov.
+2004), and was created by writer Garth Ennis and artist Douglas Braithwaite.

-A CIA agent who set up a terrorist cell in Riyadh, Saudi Arabia on the orders of a rogue group of US Army and US Air Force generals later used as a distraction while Frank Castle and a Delta Force operator infiltrated a Russian missile silo to retrieve a virus sample.
+A CIA agent who set up a terrorist cell in Riyadh, Saudi Arabia on the orders of a rogue group of US Army and US Air Force generals, later used as a distraction while Frank Castle and a Delta Force operator infiltrated a Russian missile silo to retrieve a virus sample.
 He is also one of Kathryn O'Brien's ex-husbands, and on their honeymoon pushed Kathryn out of a helicopter into the hands of the terrorists to protect a shipment of heroin.
-Rawlins is later assigned by the generals to organize the death of Castle with Nicky Cavella who he had an intimate relationship with.
+Rawlins is later assigned by the generals to organize the death of Castle with Nicky Cavella, with whom he had an intimate relationship.
 He is later kidnapped by O'Brien and Castle, where he's tortured by Castle to find out information about the rogue generals, which is taped.
 During the torture session, Rawlins lost an eye.
 He later escapes and sells his information of the terrorist attack on Russia to the Russian military, since he has become persona non grata to the CIA and needed protection.
 He later betrays the Russians for his own ulterior gains.
 Before he is finally able to escape and disappear, Rawlins is murdered by Castle in the men's restroom of Kabul International Airport.

+William Rawlins in other media

-William J. "Bill" Rawlins III appeared as the main antagonist in season one of The Punisher, portrayed by Paul Schulze.
-This version has the codename Agent Orange.
-He and Ray Schoonover oversaw a team of commandos who carried out "Operation Cerberus", illegally sanctioned assassinations of high-profile targets that are bankrolled by illegal heroin trafficking.
-When the team is caught in an ambush due to Rawlins disregarding warnings that the operation is a trap, Frank Castle furiously punches Rawlins hard enough to cause an orbital blowout fracture, blinding him in his left eye, which is left a permanent milky gray.
-In the present day, he is made director of the CIA's covert operations unit and has built a network of security via illegal dealings and assassinations.
-When he and Billy Russo realize that the Punisher survived Schoonover's boat explosion, he attempts numerous times to kill Castle, but fails until Castle allows himself to be caught as part of a plan of his.
-As retribution for the trouble Frank caused him, Rawlins restrains and tortures Castle, taking so much joy in the endeavor that he refuses to allow Russo to put him out of his misery and instead gives Frank adrenaline to force him to remain alive so that he can remove his eye as a form of ironic revenge.
-But before he could, Frank eventually gets free and kills him by beating him, stabbing him repeatedly, and then gouging out his eyes.
+William J. "Bill" Rawlins III appears in the first season of The Punisher, portrayed by Paul Schulze.
+This version, also known as "Agent Orange", previously oversaw an illegally funded black ops unit called Operation Cerberus, of which Frank Castle took part in.
+After Rawlins ignored Frank's concerns about an ambush and getting caught in it, Frank punched Rawlins hard enough to cause an orbital blowout fracture, permanently blinding the latter in his left eye.
+In the present, Rawlins became the director of the CIA's covert operations unit and built a security network via illegal dealings and assassinations.
+However, he comes into conflict with Frank, who eventually kills Rawlins.